Community Education

 Fact: Fewer than 1% of homeless individuals in 2017 identified as chronically homeless.
 Most homeless experiences are short-term; 53% of families and 71% of individuals exit emergency shelters within one month of entering them.

-Myth #2: Most of the people who are homeless are single adults.
+2: Most people who are homeless are single adults.

 Fact: In 2017, 65% of homeless individuals were single, but 35% were families or children.
 There were 281 homeless families and 164 unaccompanied youth.
 Homelessness has a huge impact on children, interfering with healthy development and ability to succeed in school.

-Myth #3: The homeless are to blame for their own situation.
+3: People experiencing homelessness are to blame for their situation.

-Fact: Many homeless persons are victims of circumstance, illness, and abuse.
+Fact: Many people who are homeless are victims of circumstance; like illness and abuse.
 Among homeless youth, there is a 4 times higher rate of mental illness than the general population.
 Homeless individuals have a 49% rate of experiencing domestic violence, compared to only 2% of the general population.
-Several of these domestic abuse victims make up the homeless women in Utah.
-Bankruptcy, divorce, and many other reasons contribute to homelessness.
+A large amount of unhoused women in Utah are domestic abuse and violence victims.
+Bankruptcy, divorce, and many other factors can also contribute to homelessness.

-Follow this link to learn more about the stories and backgrounds of some of our homeless Utahn neighbors: Stories from the Street
+Read about the stories and backgrounds of some of our Utah neighbors experiencing homelessness: Stories from the Street